revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/10-Pipes.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-Pipes provide a way to transform values in an Angular template.
-Pipes are used with a Pipe (`|`) character, and take integers, strings, arrays, and dates as input and return a desired formatted output which can be displayed in the browser.
+Pipes provide a way to transform values in an Angular template.Pipes are used with a Pipe (`|`) character, and take integers, strings, arrays, and dates as input and return a desired formatted output which can be displayed in the browser.

-For example, a Date object shows the date in this format: `Sat Aug 03 2019 19:48:11 GMT+0530 (India Standard Time)` which is not easy for normal users to understand.
-It’s better to have the date in this format `Saturday, 03 Aug 2019 07:50 PM`.
-This can be achieved using pipes.
+For example, a Date object shows the date in this format: `Sat Aug 03 2019 19:48:11 GMT+0530 (India Standard Time)` which is not easy for normal users to understand.It’s better to have the date in this format `Saturday, 03 Aug 2019 07:50 PM`.This can be achieved using pipes.

 </blockquote>
 </details>

 ---

-2. How you can transform any strings, currency amounts, dates, and other data for display?
+2.How you can transform any strings, currency amounts, dates, and other data for display?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)